chriso0710/chriso0710.github.io/_posts/2016-12-20-chromium-kiosk.md

 The MAC address is good to know, too.
 We use the MAC address for identifying our Pis.
 They have the last 3 bytes of the MAC address labeled on them.
 The organization identifier of the Raspberry Pi foundation is B8:27:EB, which are the first 3 bytes.

+## Update January 2017 - Eddystone beacons

+The Pi 3 has Bluetooth builtin, which qualifies it as a BT beacon.
+These Pis can operate with Google's Eddystone protocol and advertise Eddystone URLs.
+This can be very useful for advertising voting pages and inviting a guest/participant to vote.

+The repository includes a playbook for setting up a Eddystone beacon with a single Ansible command.
+It uses [PyBeacon](https://github.com/nirmankarta/PyBeacon).

 ## Resources

 * [5Minutes - Server Security Essentials](https://github.com/chhantyal/5minutes)